Men in nursing: Professional life

+Barriers and challenges for men in nursing

+Men in the nursing profession often encounter physiological, social, and other barriers that affect their sense of belonging and overall success.
+Spearman conducted research by asking male nurses to answer questions based on these effects.
+Although the overall belongingness score was moderate (M = 123.61), several key reverse-scored items reveal that many male students still experience feelings of exclusion or discomfort.
+For example, item 22 (“I am uncomfortable attending social functions because I feel like I don’t belong”) and item 14 (“I feel like an outsider”) all had higher means than expected.

+Men in nursing are very unrepresented in nursing programs.
+The percentage of nursing students who identify as men is around 13%, it has stayed the same since 2018 although the need for nurses has risen Research indicates that men in primarily female professions are more likely to report feelings of isolation, stereotyping and uncertainty of their role.

 Timelines

 United Kingdom

-The Society of Registered Male Nurses merged with the RCN (Royal College of Nursing) in 1941.
+The Society of Registered Male Nurses (1937-1967) affiliated with the RCN (Royal College of Nursing) from 1941 which enabled the first man to undertake an RCN nursing course.

 After the Second World War, large numbers of male nurses moved into the workforce as they were demobilised after the war and had gained medical experience.
 In 1951 the male nurses joined the main nursing register.

 In 2004 the percentage of male nurses was 10.63% and has increased to 10.69% in 2008, then to 11.4% in 2016.

 In 2015 there were 103 male midwives on the Nursing and Midwifery Council (NMC) nursing register, compared to 31,189 women.

 United States

 In 2008, of the 3,063,163 licensed registered nurses in the United States only 6.6% were men.
 Men make up only 13% of all new nursing students.

 Nursing schools for men were common in the United States until the early 1900s.
 More than half of those offering paid nursing services to the ill and injured were men.
 Yet by 1930, men constituted fewer than 1% of Registered Nurses (RNs) in the United States.
 As they found other, more lucrative occupations, they left nursing behind.

 In 1955, the United States Congress revised the Army-Navy Nurses Act of 1947 to allow for the commissioning of men into military nursing corps.

 The American Assembly for Men in Nursing (AAMN) was founded in 1971.
 The purpose of the AAMN is to provide a framework for nurses as a group to meet, discuss, and influence factors that affect men as nurses.

 In Mississippi University for Women v.
-Hogan, 458 U.S. 718 (1982), the U.S. Supreme Court ruled 5–4 that Mississippi University for Women's single sex admissions policy for its nursing school violated the Fourteenth Amendment's equal protection clause.
+Hogan, 458 U.S. 718 (1982), the U.S. Supreme Court ruled 5–4 that Mississippi University for Women's single sex admissions policy for its nursing school violated the Fourteenth Amendment's Equal Protection Clause.
 Justice Sandra Day O'Connor wrote the landmark opinion.